jonaswouters/XhprofBundle/README.md

 Do not forget to set `enabled` to `true`, or the profiler will never be activated.

-### Using XHGui
+### Using XHProf.io

-[XHGui][3] is a GUI for the XHProf PHP extension, using a database backend, and pretty graphs to make it easy to use and interpret.
-The XHProf bundle supports using XHGui to display the results.
-To use, install XHGui, and add the following two settings to the configuration, usually located at `app/config/config.yml`:
+[XHProf.io][3] is a GUI for the XHProf PHP extension, using a database backend, and pretty graphs to make it easy to use and interpret.
+The XHProf bundle supports using XHProf.io to display the results.
+To use, install XHProf.io, and add the following two settings to the configuration, usually located at `app/config/config.yml`:

     jns_xhprof:
         entity_manager:  <name_of_entity_manager> (defaults to default)
         entity_class:    Acme\FooBundle\Entity\XhprofDetails
-        enable_xhgui:    true
+        enable_xhprofio:    true

 Create your class `Acme\FooBundle\Entity\XhprofDetails`: